panha16/eurecom_basicos/REPORT.md

 Filesystem structure
 ===============

-The filesystem is divided into 4 parts : the superblock, the inodes, the datablock and the files.
-We decided that our filesystem should contain 1500 data blocks and 10000 inodes.
+The filesystem is a file divided into 4 parts : the superblock, the inodes, the datablock and the files.
+We decided that our filesystem should contain **1500 data blocks** and **10000 inodes**.
 Given that a datablock weighs 4096 bytes and an inode 72 bytes, all the datablocks and the inodes amount to 6.144Mbytes and 0.72Mbytes respectively.
 The superblock size is not mentioned here as it is very small compared to the rest.

 ### Superblock